Each year members of the Greater Lansing Potters’ Guild participate in a variety of activities.

 Fun sharing the Guild with the community.

-In addition to the above 'hands on’ activities, members of the Greater Lansing Potters’ Guild have donated their ware to various fundraisers and auctions in the area.
-Some of these organizations we have supported through the years include: The Lansing Symphony Orchestra, Reach Studio Art Center, Community Unitarian Universalists of Brighton.
+Members of the Greater Lansing Potters’ Guild have donated their ware to various fundraisers and auctions in the area.
+Some of the organizations we have supported through the years include the Lansing Symphony Orchestra, Reach Studio Art Center, the East Lansing Public Library, and the Community Unitarian Universalists of Brighton.